umbraco/UmbracoDocs/13/umbraco-deploy/deployment-workflow/import-export-v7.md

 ### Migrating from Umbraco 7

-The import and export feature is available for Umbraco Deploy supporting Umbraco 8 and above.
-It's not been ported back to Umbraco 7, hence you can't trigger an export from there in the same way.
+The import and export features are available for Umbraco Deploy supporting Umbraco 8 and above.
+It's not been ported back to Umbraco 7, hence you cannot trigger an export from there in the same way.

 We can however use this feature to help migrate from Umbraco 7 to a supported major version.
 It requires additional logic added to the Deploy Contrib project.